 An outdoor grilling porch is made more appealing and attractive with all the greenery, flower pots and plants positioned around the space.
 (Plan 153-1781)

 5. An energy-efficient and "green" home equals a cleaner footprint.With rising energy costs and an increased awareness in climate change issues, there is greater interest in building homes that are more energy efficient and environmentally responsible.
 Things to look for in a “green” home: better insulation, natural materials for exteriors/interiors and décor, solar panels, geothermal heating/cooling solutions, and even electric docking stations for electric automobiles.

-A four-bedroom home with exterior wood siding has an open floor plan, lots of windows, front porch, woodstove, fabulous sunroom, and glass-filled wall allowing views of the sunroom.
+A two-bedroom plus loft home with exterior wood siding has an open floor plan, lots of windows, patio, fireplace, fabulous vaulted Great Room, and glass-filled wall for amazing views.
 (Plan 146-1177).
 The living room (right) of a coastal home features bamboo shades and furniture made of natural fabrics.
 (Plan 130-1103)